Mehrdad93/Sentiment-classification-NB-XLNet/result/SOTA/README.md

 **2) Pytorch interface for XLNet**

-To produce a classifier for text classification, I have finetune the pretrained XLNet-base model with the huggingface PyTorch library (pytorch-**transformers**).
+To produce a classifier for text classification, I have finetune the pretrained XLNet-base model with the huggingface PyTorch library (**pytorch-transformers** and **transformers**).

 > Ref: https://colab.research.google.com/drive/16gx06PVffJwS4pRhysCmc5qbPm26vsY8

+**3) XLNet tokenizer**

+XLNet requires specifically formatted inputs.
+For each tokenized input sentence, we need to create:

+i) input ids: a sequence of integers identifying each input token to its index number in the XLNet tokenizer vocabulary

+ii)segment mask: (optional) a sequence of 1s and 0s used to identify whether the input is one sentence or two sentences long.
+For one sentence inputs, this is simply a sequence of 0s.
+For two sentence inputs, there is a 0 for each token of the first sentence, followed by a 1 for each token of the second sentence

+iii) attention mask: (optional) a sequence of 1s and 0s, with 1s for all input tokens and 0s for all padding tokens (we'll detail this in the next paragraph)

+iv) labels: a single value of 1 or 0.
+In our task 1 means "grammatical" and 0 means "ungrammatical"

+Also, XLNet token pattern looks like this:

+  [CLS] + Sentence_A + [SEP] + Sentence_B + [SEP]

 **3) Fine-tuning XLNet**